git clone [email protected]:beer-garden/beer-garden.git cd beer-garden/docker/docker-compose

 docker run -v $(pwd):/src --network host bgio/plugins

-You should see a message letting you know that your plugin has started - now just refresh your browser and you should see your plugin availible!
+You should see a message letting you know that your plugin has started - now just refresh your browser and you should see your plugin available!

 Click the big

-Explore button to see a list of commands availible for your
+Explore button to see a list of commands available for your

 hello-world plugin.
 Right now there’s just one -